houdiniproject/houdini/README.md

 - Nonprofit org user account management
 - Simple donation management for donors

-Much of the business logic is in `/lib`.

 The frontend is written in a few custom frameworks, the largest of which is called Flimflam.
 We endeavor to migrate to React as quickly as possible to increase development comfort and speed.

-All backend code and React components should be TDD.
+All new backend code and React components well tested.

 ## Prerequisites
 Houdini is designed and tested to run with the following: